THE LACEWEB - FUTURE POSSIBILITIES

 This 'action' frame applies at the micro-level as well.
 For example, during the Bondi Junction Dispersed Therapeutic Community 'sharing' days, anyone enabling a group session had 90 seconds to have people 'doing', and learning by doing.
 'Show ponies' who wanted to show off their grand theories got a wind-up at 60 seconds, and told to give up at ninety seconds if they were still talking.
 'Watch how others do it and have another go next time!'

 Most Laceweb people only know a minute part of the Laceweb.
-Some have a sense that it may be extensive but have no knowledge of who or where people are and it may be difficult or impossible to find out.
+Some have a sense that it may be extensive but have no knowledge of who or where people are, and it may be difficult or impossible to find out.
 The Laceweb Internet pages do not help.
 People may accept that information may be on a 'need to know' and that there may be good reason for this and that this is okay.
-There is no central or even decentralised organisation that any one can 'join' or 'represent'.
-It is more that one person, or a small subgroup of locals enter into aspects of the Laceweb milieu - a milieu fundamentally different in many respects to the local one.
+There is no central or even decentralised organisation that anyone can 'join' or 'represent'.
+It is more that one person or a small subgroup of locals enter into aspects of the Laceweb milieu - a milieu fundamentally different in many respects to the local one.
 Initially, others within the local community may have no knowledge of this Laceweb milieu.
 It just seems that, for example, 'a few women in our community have stopped children sniffing petrol and that's a good thing'.

-In contrast to this micro action, the processes suggested in some Laceweb Projects and Plans hold forth the possibilities that whole villages and groups of villages may become involved in joint healing action
+In contrast to this micro action, the processes suggested in some Laceweb Projects and Plans hold forth the possibilities that whole villages and groups of villages may become involved in joint healing action.

 The Laceweb, while being the stuff of deep subjectivity, has been, and continues to be, subject to rigorous empirical research.
 Some of the key enablers are currently engaged in Laceweb related research at the Masters and Ph.D. level.
+For example - refer Wounded Healer - Wounded Group and Flexibility and Habit.

 A Bougainville Laceweb person is another Ph.D.
-Student .
-That research topic is 'Self Help' 'Healing Action' models within Indigenous Communities.
+Student.
+That research topic is Self-Help Therapeutic Community Wellness Models within Indigenous Communities.
+The Laceweb Self-Help Model is a central part of that research.

-The Laceweb Self Help Model is a central part of that research.
 Many books and research papers have been published on the Laceweb - refer the Bibliography in Communal ways for Healing the World.

 The Laceweb is now moving into its fifth generation people.
 P. A. Yeomans was a catalyst.
 Dr. Neville Yeomans, P. A.'s son, has been at the forefront of the second generation.
 Many others are the third generation.
 And now, two younger cohorts are active.
 Four generations are there to tap into.
 This next phase of the movement may present different and more challenging pressures.